-Great for affiliate marketing (lots of products to promote):
+These niches are best for affiliate marketing (plenty of products to promote):

 Once you find a profitable niche, the next step is to research other bloggers in this space, see how they do it - and do it better!

-ready to start your blog? enter a domain name idea below to get started:
+Ready to start a blog and make money?
+Search for a domain name below to get started.